Sealing Your Criminal Record

 - Cases where a convicted person is later pardoned by the governor of Texas or the United States president

-Successful petitions for the expungement of criminal records further depend on when the applicable statute of limitations (which changes with each crime, but is usually three years or less) expires, arrests before or since the incident the petition relates to, and whether or not the petitioner is on probation.
+Successful petitions for the expungement of criminal records further depend on when the applicable statute of limitations expires (which depends on the crime but is usually three years or less), what arrests before or since the incident the petition relates to, and whether the petitioner is on probation.

 Turn To Our Experienced Team For Help

-The expungement of criminal records is a complex issue, with legal details and procedures best left to an aggressive attorney like those at the Kyle Law Firm.
+The expungement of criminal records is a complex issue, with legal details and procedures best left to aggressive attorneys like those at Kyle Law Firm.
 To get started, call us at 830-620-9402 or contact us online.
 Initial consultations are always free.

-Remember, if you do not qualify for expunction in Texas, one of the Kyle Law Firm‘s legal professionals will be able to explain your chances of getting a nondisclosure order that will stop members of the public from seeing your records.
+Remember, if you do not qualify for expunction in Texas, one of our legal professionals will be able to explain your chances of getting a nondisclosure order that will stop members of the public from seeing your records.